 What was the best arts company to visit your school in the past year?

 How did you hear about them?
-They send their details each year: we've had them several times.

 How long did they spend with you?

 We were celebrating our 60th anniversary and they worked together and with one of our particularly talented teachers with the P7s to design and create a Celtic cross and two stained glass windows - one of St David and one of St Margaret, and they stand in our entrance hall.
 They're glorious.

 Did you do any preparation beforehand?